SAML

 Downloading SP Metadata

-Upon completing IdP configurations steps above, you only need to send the SP metadata file to the IdP and have them configure the authentication on their end.
+Upon completing the IdP configuration steps above, you only need to send the SP metadata file to the IdP and have them configure the authentication on their end.
 The SAML module generates separate SP metadata for every connected SAML IdP (see Configuring the IdP-Specific Settings).
 The SP metadata for your app can be obtained by clicking Download SP Metadata on the final configuration step (or in the Identity Configuration, Encryption Settings, or Identity Provider Metadata tab) to download the XML file or by opening http://<Application Root URL>/SSO/metadata/<IDP-Alias> for your app’s URL.

 Additional Settings